 200.10 The new year begins auspiciously with the formation this Riḍván of five National Spiritual Assemblies.
 Our representatives to the inaugural National Conventions are the Hand of the Cause of God Amatu’l-Bahá Rúḥíyyih Khánum, Armenia and Georgia; the Hand of the Cause ‘Alí-Muḥammad Varqá, Belarus and Sicily; Counselor Hushang Ahdieh, Eritrea.
 Moreover, during this period the communities of Bophuthatswana, Ciskei, South Africa and Transkei will merge under the jurisdiction of one National Spiritual Assembly of South Africa, so as to reflect the recent political reunion of that region.
 As a result of the foregoing, the number of National Spiritual Assemblies throughout the world will rise from 172 to 174.

-200.11 Beloved coworkers: Beyond the need to win our goals, humanity’s current plight summons us to redoubled action.
+200.11 Beloved co-workers: Beyond the need to win our goals, humanity’s current plight summons us to redoubled action.
 The cloud of despair hanging over the fortunes of a deranged world is the very harbinger of the spring rain that can quench the spiritual and material thirst of every people.
 It has only to be seeded through constant and confident acts of teaching.
 The performance of such acts, though dependent for reinforcement on the functions of Bahá’í institutions, rests primarily and ultimately with Bahá’í individuals.

 200.12 Let no excessive self-criticism or any feelings of inadequacy, inability or inexperience hinder you or cause you to be afraid.
 Bury your fears in the assurances of Bahá’u’lláh.
 Has He not asserted that upon anyone who mentions His Name will descend the “hosts of Divine inspiration” and that on such a one will also descend the “Concourse on high, each bearing aloft a chalice of pure light”?
 Step forth, then, into the arena where all His loved ones are equally summoned, equally challenged and abundantly blessed.
 For to teach, Bahá’u’lláh Himself affirms, is to do the “most meritorious of all deeds.”200-2 And at this extraordinary moment in the history of the